Techtonica/curriculum/_projects/recipe-page/phase-3-bootstrap-prompt.md

 ### Basic Requirements
 1. Properly link to the Bootstrap CSS CDN
-2. Properly link to the Bootstrap JS CDN
+2. Add column classes to your divs to make the webpage responsive
 3. Add a navigation bar to the top of your webpage
 4. Add button to the bottom of your webpage
-5. Make the button open a dialog box when clicked
-6. Obtain a code review from Techtonica staff once you've fulfilled these requirements
+5. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [The Command Line Interface](https://github.com/Techtonica/curriculum/blob/master/command-line/command-line-interface.md) if you need guidance on using the Terminal.